javierdotnet/mateu-application-framework/README.md

 It consists of a serie of frameworks which, together, will allow you to easily build your bussiness application.

-By using java inheritance and polymorfism, you can easily extend existing aplications.
+By using java inheritance and polymorfism, you can easily extend existing aplications (e.g.: extend an ERP to create vertical solutions lke a PMS or a CRS).

 They are mainly for java users, though I plan to migrate this project to .Net.